nielsbasjes/logparser/README.md

     "%{%d/%b/%Y %T}t.%{msec_frac}t %{%z}t"
     "%{%d/%b/%Y %T.msec_frac %z}t"

-The msec_frac has been added to this parser so the above now works as expected.
+Although the latter is NOT supported by Apache HTTPD this IS supported by this logparser so the above works as expected.

 Analyze almost anything